rflament/loggedfs/README.md

     2018-03-21 15:32:15,892 INFO [default] getattr /var/lib/apt/lists/partial {SUCCESS} [ pid = 1539 update-notifier uid = 1000 ]
     2018-03-21 15:32:17,873 INFO [default] LoggedFS closing.

-If you have a configuration file to use you should use this command :
+If you have a configuration file to use you should use this command:

     ./loggedfs -c loggedfs.xml -p /var

-If you want to log what other users do on your filesystem, you should use the -p option to allow them to see your mounted files.
-For a complete documentation see the manual page
+If you want to log what other users do on your filesystem, you should use the `-p` option to allow them to see your mounted files.
+For a complete documentation see the manual page.

 Rémi Flament - remipouak at gmail.com